PeterYaoNYU/DOM_Byzantine/README.md

 - [x] Update the docker-ifconfig.sh configuration to handle the docker network setup, IP address generation
 - [ ] priority queue at the recv_proxy
 - [ ] send the msg to the replica when the time has come
 - [ ] when dispatching requests from the recv proxies to the replicas, the hash of the batch needs to be taken care of, which is left unhandled for now.
+- [ ] Should have started a separate thread just spinning around to handle the overdue messages to reduce latency.

 ## Long term TODO